1980is/rhcsa-9/Bash Scripting.md

 Every shell script starts with the Shebang ``#!`` \
 If you are using the Bash shell the Shebang would be ``#!/bin/bash`` \
+Now "/bin" is no longer an ordinary directory.
+It is therefore recommended to use the following Shebang since it sources your environment and will point you to the correct Bash shell.

+**#!/usr/bin/env bash**

 It's a good practice but not mandatory to use the **.sh** extension for shell script files.

 ## Helpful Tools